justinmarschall/vasco/README.md

 ## Usage

-There are three main functions in the vasco library:
+There are four main functions in the vasco library:

 + Plotting numeric variables
     + plot_density()
     + plot_histogram()
+    + plot_scatter()
 + Plotting categorical variables
     + plot_bar()

-Each function works in the same way--pass a data frame to the function, and vasco will return n plots, given the number of numeric or categorical variables.
+Each function works in the same way--pass a data frame to the function, and `vasco` will return *n* plots, given the number of numeric or categorical variables.
 For data frames with greater than 50 variables, pass parameter `n` to override the `plot_check()` helper function.
 It's recommended to write many plots to PDF to improve readability.

 ### Numeric Variables